What Is Normal Aging? Signs & Changes

 • Less elastic

-The most common signs of ageing on the skin are:
+The most common signs of aging on the skin are:

 • Wrinkles